Australian tertiary and other studies

 other relevant factors such as employment experience.

 If you'd like your qualifications assessed before you apply for study, our Qualifications Assessment Service (QAS) can provide you with a qualifications assessment statement.

-For some courses you may need to satisfy additional selection criteria – such as a portfolio, interview, audition, questionnaire, personal statement or test – in addition to submitting a UAC application.
+For some courses you may need to satisfy additional selection criteria – such as a portfolio, an interview, an audition, a questionnaire, a personal statement or a test – in addition to submitting a UAC application.
 Read the relevant institution entries for their admission policy and selection criteria.